TuragaLab/DECODE/docs/source/tutorial.rst

 Training and Fit
 ^^^^^^^^^^^^^^^^

-The training and fit are performed in Jupyter notebooks.
+The training and fit procecure are described in Jupyter notebooks.
-Please load the notebooks and start up JupyterLab by executing the following in the Terminal/Anaconda Prompt.
+Please load the notebooks and start up JupyterLab by executing the following in your Terminal/Anaconda Prompt.

 .. code:: bash